"Disappearing the ignorance" Fill out survey here:

-The impacts of the disorder affects all people and especially people of color and diverse backgrounds Be in service with me and others as we create a greater awareness on how to identify and direct treatment of the Sickle Cell Trait and support families in knowing how to overcome Sickle Cell Disorder.
+The impacts of the disorder affect all people and especially people of color and diverse backgrounds Be in service with me and others as we create a greater awareness on how to identify and direct treatment of the Sickle Cell Trait and support families in knowing how to overcome Sickle Cell Disorder.

-WDC on SCT has dedicated his Organization to educate the human race on Sickle Cell Trait (SCT is HbAS) also known as The Silent Killer, by low cost to free mobile screenings, distributing information and presentations, written and visual about SCT.
+WDC on SCT has dedicated his Organization to educate the human race on Sickle Cell Trait (SCT is HbAS) also known as The Silent Killer, by a low cost to free mobile screenings, distributing information and presentations, written and visual about SCT.
 Our Organization will travel the world to caution Children, Parents, Teachers, Coaches and all Branches of Service; the critical need of testing for the Sickle Cell Trait that can cause life-threatening complications of exercise, exertional heat illness (exertional rhabdomyolysis, heat stroke, or renal failure) or idiopathic sudden death.

 Goals & Activism